 For more information about feeding difficulties and ways to support your child, please visit the South Lakes Speech & Language Therapy Information & Resources page.
+A list of Feeding Red Flags and indicators that a child should be seen by a paediatric feeding specialist can be found here – Paediatric Feeding: When to Seek Specialist Support.

 If you have concerns for your child’s feeding, please contact South Lakes Speech & Language Therapy.
 The initial telephone consultation is free of charge and there is no obligation.
 We are happy to listen to your concerns and provide advice as well as determine together the best way forward to support your child.
 If you decide to undertake services with South Lakes Speech & Language Therapy, areas of feeding we support include: